 For example, when importing to the European Union, electronics will require a CE mark and a complete set of correct documentation.
 One of the importer’s obligations is to make sure that their products undergo tests verifying their compliance with European norms, e.g., New Approach Directives.
 They allow proving compliance with regulations, gathering mandatory documents, and affixing correct markings.

-It’s worth mentioning that an importer that has their products assembled in China becomes its manufacturer.
+It’s worth mentioning that when an importer has its products assembled in China, the firm becomes its manufacturer.
 In the case of goods that need a CE mark, they’ll have to issue a Declaration of Conformity.
 To do so, an importer can make use of test reports provided by a factory.

 What is OEM – Summary